7 Top Pick of The Best Half Helmet

 When considering the comfort feature of this helmet, there is no compromise.
 The interior padding of the helmet creates a suction, which makes it perfectly fitted while allowing it to sit low on your head.

-Unlike other helmets, the shell is not made of plastic which is often flimsy that can easily get bent out of shape.
+Unlike other helmets, the shell is not made of plastic, which is often flimsy and can easily get bent out of shape.
 However, the shell of this helmet is made from a fiberglass material that helps it retain its shape even with heavy impact.

 The vintage appearance of this product is its most marketable feature, with a matte black finish that comes with an extremely minimalistic design.